JediVision-Software/jedi-temple/README.md

-# jedi-temple
+# jdv-temple-java
-Welcome to Jedi Temple — Proofs of Concepts repository.
+Welcome to JDV Java Temple — Proofs of Concepts repository.
 May the force be with you.

 <p align="center">
 	<img src="https://github.com/jedivision-software/jdv-temple-java/blob/master/img/jedi-temple.jpg?raw=true" alt=""/>